 Iberá is one of the best national parks for spotting wildlife.
 Only declared to be a national park in 2018 and truly off-the-beaten-path, it is located in the northeastern province of Corrientes.
 It’s weird not many people know about it since this is home to the second largest wetland in the world after Brazilian Pantanal – it’s a whopping 183,500 hectares!

 The best thing to do at Iberá is obviously wildlife spotting.
-Among the animals you can see there are the marsh deer, anaconda, caiman and capybara.
+Among the animals you can see are the marsh deer, anaconda, caiman, and capybara.
 Keep in mind that it takes a trained eye to spot animals, so you may want to join a guided tour to make the most of the park.

 Further Readings